 Several components can be built into a circuit for different uses.
 Some of these components include resistors (any two terminal objects that provide a voltage drop in order to oppose the flow of current through it), capacitors (stores energy in an electric field), inductors (stores energy inside of an electric field) and transistors (commonly used as an amplifier or a switch).
 An integrated circuit is one that has been designed to perform a given task and is often made up of several other components such as resistors, capacitors, inductors and transistors.
 The individual components of an integrated circuit are all manufactured onto a single silicon crystal (chip) at the same time.
 Transistors and the integrated circuit are both integral in the modern electronic revolution that has brought about cell phones, computers and the many electronic devices we use every day.

 Circuits have many functions when designing energy-efficient houses.
 They can be designed to turn on lights when a person enters a room and to turn off after no one has been around for a while.
-They are used to regulate the air temperatures inside buildings by controlling the heating and air conditioning equipment.
+They are used to regulate the air temperatures inside buildings by controlling the heating and air conditioning equipment (Refer to the Designing a Thermostat activity to have students investigate circuit components and design their own thermostat application).
 They can even be used to control water temperature, the amount of light entering a room, and storage of energy from photovoltaic systems for later use.

 Lesson Background and Concepts for Teachers